-Misophonia is a strongly aversive response or abnormal sensitivity to certain specific sounds, irrespective of their volume and usually made by other people.
-People with misophonia struggle to tolerate specific sound triggers.
+Misophonia is a strongly aversive response or abnormal sensitivity to certain specific trigger sounds, irrespective of their volume and usually made by other people.
 Common trigger sounds include:

-Exposure to those trigger sounds in people with misophonia involuntarily induces disproportionally high levels of anger or rage, along with strong reactions of irritation or disgust.
-Misophonia is enhanced by trigger sounds often being perceived as an intolerable intrusion into one’s sense of personal space, as well as by hypervigilance towards trigger sounds and anticipatory anxiety about trigger sound exposure.
+Exposure to those trigger sounds in people with misophonia involuntarily induces disproportionally high levels of anger or rage, along with strong reactions of irritation and/or disgust and distress.
+A misophonia reaction is enhanced by trigger sounds often being perceived as an intolerable intrusion into one’s sense of personal space, as well as by hypervigilance towards trigger sounds and anticipatory anxiety about trigger sound exposure.

-Exposure to those trigger sounds in people with misophonia involuntarily induces disproportionally high levels of anger or rage, along with strong reactions of irritation or disgust.
+Exposure to those trigger sounds in people with misophonia involuntarily induces escalating and disproportionally high levels of anger or rage, along with strong reactions of irritation or disgust.

 Online forums, support groups and media attention in the last few years have raised awareness of misophonia, suggesting it is more widespread and can potentially encompass a more severe level of a reaction than was originally considered.

 While there are predisposing factors increasing vulnerability, misophonia is an acquired condition, not hardwired from birth.
 The important element to consider is that our brain is a highly plastic organ, constantly reorganising and developing new neural connections.
 This means that we are able to retrain our brain to, at least partially, reverse the process which has led to misophonia.

 Understanding the central auditory pathway, including the mechanisms of misophonia

 As misophonia is different to anxiety disorders and OCD, we advise against a graded exposure approach, which has been detrimental in some patients.

 Our misophonia expert is here to help guide you in the right direction with personalised treatment.